Brainstorming Generative Adversarial Networks (BGANs): Towards Multi-Agent Generative Models with Distributed Private Datasets: Experiments

-One of the benefits of BGAN is its low communication requirements particularly for cases with very deep architectures.
-Table \ref{tab:com} shows the communication requirements of different distributed GAN architectures.
-Every BGAN agent receives $ b $ samples from its neighbors at every training epoch where $ b $ is the batch size.
-Therefore, at every time step $ \mathcal{O}\left(nb|\boldsymbol{x}|\right) $ communication resources (e.g., bandwidth/power) are needed to transmit data between the agents, where $ |\boldsymbol{x}| $ is the size of each data sample.
-However, $\mathcal{O}\left(n\left(b|\boldsymbol{x}| + |\boldsymbol{\theta}_d|\right) \right) $, $\mathcal{O} \left( n\left(|\boldsymbol{\theta}_g|+|\boldsymbol{\theta}_d|\right) \right)$, and $ \mathcal{O}\left(n\left(b|\boldsymbol{x}|+1\right)\right) $ communication resources are needed for MDGAN, FLGAN, and F2U, respectively.
-Clearly, BGAN can significantly reduce the communication overhead of distributed GANs.
-Further, BGANs do not require a central unit that aggregates information from multiple agents which makes them more robust than other distributed architectures for scenarios in which an agent fails to communicate with its neighbors.
-In contrast, since FLGAN, MDGAN, and F2U rely on a central unit, any failure to the central unit will disrupt the GAN output at all of the agents.
+Furthermore, BGANs do not require a central unit that aggregates information from multiple agents, which enhances their robustness in scenarios where an agent fails to communicate with its neighbors.
+This is a significant advantage over FLGAN, MDGAN, and F2U, which rely on a central unit.
+In these architectures, any failure in the central unit will disrupt the GAN output at all of the agents.

+It is also important to note that our BGAN model does not require the network to be fully connected.
+Instead, as stated in Theorem \ref{theorem:reach}, the network needs to be strongly connected.
+A graph is said to be strongly connected if every agent is reachable from every other agent, either directly or indirectly.
+This ensures the effective propagation of \emph{ideas} or data samples across the network and allows for more flexibility in the network topology.
+This requirement of strong connectivity is common to other distributed GAN architectures such as FLGAN, MDGAN, and F2U, and it is a crucial factor in managing the bandwidth requirements of the network.}